Possible direct measurement of the expansion rate of the universe: Methodology and discussion

 and since $\sum_i L_i^2 / (\sum_i L_i)^2$ has the order of $1/N$, where $N$ is the total number of stars in the galaxy, the standard deviation of $\Delta L / L$ for the galaxy is thus reduced by a factor of about $1 / \sqrt{N}$ compared to that for a star.
-While considering the change in the luminosity, we first exclude galaxies involving violent astrophysical processes like stellar explosions, which usually could be easily identified.
+When considering the change in the luminosity, we first exclude galaxies involving violent astrophysical processes like stellar explosions, which usually could be easily identified.
 If we simply model the luminosity evolution of a steadily burning star to be of that it linearly increases to its maximum value and then linearly decreases, then $\Delta L / L$ for the star should have the order of the inverse of its lifetime.
 The lifetime of a star ranges from only a few million years (for the most massive) to trillions of years (for the least massive).
 Here, we conservatively set the $\Delta L / L$ for stars to be of the order of $10^{-6}$ per year which corresponds to stars with smallest lifetime.
-Typical galaxies consist of from $10^7$ to $10^{12}$ stars.
+Typical galaxies consist of from $10^7$ to $10^{14}$ stars.
 If we set $N = 10^{10}$, the standard deviation of $\Delta L / L$ for the galaxy would be of the order of $10^{-11}$ per year.
 So the $\Delta L / L$ can hopefully be reduced to below the expected values of $\Delta d_L / d_L$.
 In practice, some selection criteria on the galaxies may be needed.
-The details on the selection are out of the scope of this short letter.
+The details on the selection are out of the scope of this short paper.
 But it is worth mentioning that one may concern the impact from the evolution of the observed galaxy beyond its stability.
 On this issue, first we should, of course, select passively evolving galaxies as our targets of observation basing our knowledge of galaxies themselves.
-Second, the $\Delta F / F$ caused by the cosmic expansion has a flat-line spectrum, while those caused by other astrophysical processes usually do not has such a character.
-With this, we could further exclude those galaxies whose evolution (including effects from star-formation, dust, etc.) dominates over the cosmic expansion on $\Delta F / F$.
+Second, the $\Delta F / F$ caused by the cosmic expansion has a flat-line spectrum, while those caused by other astrophysical processes usually do not have such a character.
+With this, we could further exclude those galaxies whose evolution (including effects from star formation, dust, etc.) dominates over the cosmic expansion on $\Delta F / F$.
+In addition, the method itself does not impose any restriction on the selection of the band, so we are free to choose the most appropriate bands with least impacts from the evolution of galaxies to perform the measurement.